 Need to control thoughts was a significant predictor of concern over mistakes perfectionism.
 It can be assumed that individuals with EDs, as a response to their perceived failure, may develop a tendency to believe that thoughts concerning the possibility of making a mistake or about the possibility that one will lose the respect of others following failure need to be suppressed (Frost et al., 1990; Palmieri et al., 2021b; Wells & Matthews, 1996).
 However, efforts to avoid these negative thoughts may counter-intuitively increase their perseverance (Macedo et al., 2014) and thus reinforce the tendency in EDs patients to be concerned over mistakes.
 This in turn will lead to the maintenance of the associated perfectionism behaviours, even when they are no longer functional (Macedo et al., 2014; Kannis-Dymand et al., 2020).

-With regards to the association between repetitive negative thinking and perfectionism, hierarchal regression models showed that, in patients with EDs, higher endorsement on repetitive negative thinking (i.e., worry, rumination, and anger rumination) was a significant predictor of concern over mistakes perfectionism.
+With regards to the association between repetitive negative thinking and perfectionism, hierarchal regression models showed that, in patients with EDs, higher endorsement of repetitive negative thinking (i.e., worry, rumination, and anger rumination) was a significant predictor of concern over mistakes perfectionism.
 Worry, among EDs patients, could be initiated to deal with the uncertainty regarding achievement of important personal goals and the fear of not being able to perform adequately (Hill et al., 2010; Macedo et al., 2014).
 Rumination, on the other hand, may be focussed on their past actions and perceived mistakes (Macedo et al., 2014) or, in the case of angry rumination, on the discrepancy between their actual selves and their ideal selves (Hewitt & Flett, 2002).
 ED patients who score high on perfectionism may thus view repetitive negative thinking as necessary and protective of future failures.
 Repetitive negative thinking may also serve as a distraction to avoid thoughts of self-criticism (Palmieri et al., 2021c; Smith et al., 2018).

 Our results also showed that repetitive negative thinking was not a significant predictor of personal standards perfectionism.
-These findings may suggest that among patients with EDs, repetitive negative thinking may be lees involved in the activation of less maladaptive form of perfectionism such as perfectionistic strivings (i.e., setting high standards to pursue), which is consistent with what has been observed among in the general population (Kawamura et al., 2001; Santarello & Gardner, 2007; Stöber & Joormann, 2001).
+These findings may suggest that among patients with EDs, repetitive negative thinking may be lees involved in the activation of less maladaptive form of perfectionism such as perfectionistic strivings (i.e., setting high standards to pursue), which is consistent with what has been observed in the general population (Kawamura et al., 2001; Santarello & Gardner, 2007; Stöber & Joormann, 2001).

 Our findings are congruent with the conceptualisation of perfectionism within the metacognitive perspective (Wells, 2011; Wells & Matthews, 1994, 1996) according to which higher endorsement of metacognitive beliefs and repetitive negative thinking may act as maintaining mechanisms of perfectionism.
-In our sample of patients with EDs, associations between metacognitive beliefs, repetitive thinking and perfectionisms were of greater magnitude for the unhealthier aspects of perfectionism, i.e., “perfectionistic concerns”, rather than for “perfectionistic strivings”.
+In our sample of patients with EDs, associations between metacognitive beliefs, repetitive thinking and perfectionisms were of greater magnitude for the more maladaptive aspects of perfectionism, i.e., “perfectionistic concerns”, rather than for “perfectionistic strivings”, which are generally considered less problematic.
 These findings are consistent with previous studies reporting that these two dimensions of perfectionism show different relations with indicators of psychological adjustment and maladjustment (Stoeber & Gaudreau, 2017).

-Since that positive metacognitive beliefs seem to be associated with both “perfectionistic concerns” and “perfectionistic strivings”, while need to control thoughts and repetitive negative thinking appear to be associated only with “perfectionistic concerns”, it may be assumed that among ED patients: (a) positive metacognitions may represent unspecific maintenance factors of perfectionisms; (b) need to control thoughts and repetitive negative thinking may be specific maintaining mechanisms of “perfectionistic concerns”.
-Among patients with EDs underlying metacognitive beliefs and repetitive negative processes may reflect individual characteristics that may lead them to be more prone to engage on “perfectionistic strivings” or “perfectionistic concerns”.
+Given that positive metacognitive beliefs seem to be associated with both perfectionistic concerns andperfectionistic strivings, while the need to control thoughts and repetitive negative thinking appear to be associated only with perfectionistic concerns”, it can be assumed that, among ED patients: (a) positive metacognitions may represent unspecific maintenance factors of perfectionisms; (b) need to control thoughts and repetitive negative thinking may be specific maintaining mechanisms of perfectionistic concerns.